AntiMatter568/DeepMASC/README-conda.md

    - **External Executable**: `python /path/to/gtf_relion4_run_autocontour.py`

 2. In the "Input" tab:
-   - In "Reference map" box, select the map file you want to generate a mask for.
+   - In "Input 3D reference" box, select the map file you want to generate a mask for.

 3. In the "Params" tab, you can set the following parameters:
    - `gpus`: GPU IDs to use for CryoREAD prediction (required), e.g., `0` or `0,1`